 - Nasal polyps

-If visiting a doctor for this issue, a physical examination will be performed to determine the cause.
-They will check for foreign objects, masses, and large blood vessels, You will be asked questions about medical history, and current medications.
-Make sure to tell your doctor about any other symptoms or injuries you have experienced recently.
+If you visit a doctor for this issue, a physical examination will be performed to determine the cause.
+The doctor will check for foreign objects, masses, and large blood vessels.
+You will also be asked questions about your medical history and current medications.
+Tell your doctor about any other symptoms or injuries you have experienced recently.

 How to Stop the Bleeding